thacherT1D/webdevstuff/How_the_Web_Works/How_the_Internet_Works.desc.md

   * `hobby` - Your favorite hobby as a `String`
   * `avatar` - A URL of your profile picture as a `String`

+1. Once the request body is formatted correctly, send this `POST` request.
+What's different about this response?

 1. Switch back to `GET` and send another request.
 What's different about this response?

 ### Stretch Assignment